-An array of former and current missionaries joined supporters of West Papua’s liberation for the launch of John Algate’s Jessie’s House of Needles and Jacob Rumbiak’s introduction of West Papua as a Green State.
-Forty on-line participants (including 20 from West Papua, and Jessie’s sister Thelma Minto in Sydney) joined the crowd in the Docklands office, which included Jessie’s sister Pam and sister-in-law Joan, Pastor Danny Hunt (New Hope Baptist Church, who presided over Jessie’s funeral in 2014), Rev. Peter Woods (a missionary in West Papua 1978-1982), Uniting Church Minister Dr Robert Stringer (who has visited West Papua twice in recent times), Jerry and Carolyn Moyer (Baptist World Team, who Jessie worked for), with apologies from Ted and Liz McMillan (Baptist missionaries who worked with Jessie in West Papua).
+Former and current missionaries joined liberationists to hear John Algate on writing Jessie’s House of Needles and Jacob Rumbiak introduce West Papua’s Green State.
+Forty on-liners (including 20 from West Papua, and Jessie’s sister Thelma Minto) joined the crowd in the Docklands office alongside Jessie’s sister Pam and sister-in-law Joan, Pastor Danny Hunt (New Hope Baptist Church) who presided over Jessie’s funeral in 2014; Rev. Peter Woods (an Anglican missionary who worked in West Papua 1978-82); Uniting Church minister Dr Robert Stringer who has visited West Papua twice; Jerry Moyer (Baptist World Team, who Jessie worked for).
+Ted and Liz McMillan (Baptist missionaries who worked with Jessie in West Papua) were unable to attend.

-After John Algate’s articulate and inspiring recollection of writing Jessie’s House of Needles Pastor Hunt led a prayerful candle ceremony for the courageous missionary-nurse.
-Jacob Rumbiak from the United Liberation Movement for West Papua then explained the rationale and workings of the WP Transitional Government’s ‘Green State’.
-Bernie Goulding, a Fiji-Australian author, then presented the case for Indonesia to drop its charge of treason against a West Papuan student, Roland Levy, who wrote a story in her recent publication Children of the 12 tribes.
-The Open Day concluded with Dr Joe Toscano, Convenor of the West Papua Rent Collective (that dissipates the rent on the Docklands office), outlining how a small assembly of enlightened Australians has, since 2014, enabled the arguments for West Papuans’ emancipation from Indonesia to be megaphoned around the world.
+After John Algate’s articulate and inspiring recollection of writing Jessie’s House of Needles, Pastor Hunt led a prayerful candle ceremony for the courageous missionary-nurse.
+Jacob Rumbiak then outlined the WP Transitional Government’s ‘Green State’.
+Fiji-Australian author Bernie Goulding then presented the case for Indonesia to drop its charge of treason against a West Papuan student, Roland Levy, who wrote a story in her recent publication Children of the 12 Tribes.
+The day concluded with Dr Joe Toscano from the WP Rent Collective (which pays the rent on the Docklands office) outlining how a small assembly of enlightened Australians has, since 2014, enabled the West Papuans’ arguments to be megaphoned around the world.

 Key online and face-to-face participants (2′ video)

-[click to read/download PDF] Review, Jessie’s house of needles
+[click to read/download] Review, Jessie’s house of needles

 After retiring in 2001, Jesse stood amidst excited locals on the dirt runway in Korupun in 2010 to greet boxes of Kimyal-language bibles that had been translated, produced, and flown in by Jessie’s employer Regions Beyond Missionary Union (called ‘World Team’ since 1995).